Dogs sometimes exude behavior that may seem baffling to both experienced and new dog owners.

-Dogs’ chasing their own tail is a very common dog behaviour that may sometimes be amusing but if conducted in extended periods of time may become worrying.
+Dogs’ chasing their tail is a general dog behavior that may sometimes be amusing but if conducted in extended periods may become worrying.

 Recommended Article – What a Dog’s Tail Tells You

-These behaviour cause dogs to tilt their head to one side and occasionally cause them to whine.
-Behavioural scientists studying the dog behaviour have as yet been unable to uncover just why they show this behaviour but they are inclined to think that the dogs are simply trying to make sense of what they are hearing and what this means when a human does this.
+Behavioral scientists studying the dog behavior have as yet been unable to uncover just why they show this behavior, but they are inclined to think that the dogs are merely trying to make sense of what they are hearing and what this means when a human does this.

 Recommended Article – Why Does My Dog Tilt His Head?